nikhan/go-fetch/README.md

     }
 }
 ```
-the second element of `bar` can be accessed by:
+the third element of `bar` can be accessed by:

 ```
 result, err := Fetch.Fetch(".foo.bar[2]", obj)